Skip to main content

 Implement idempotency using the invoice ID:

-async function handlePaymentCompleted(data) {
+async function handlePaid(payload) {

-const { invoiceId } = data;
+const { invoiceId } = payload;

 // Check if already processed